appoptics/node-event-loop-blog/README.md

 If you want to run a continuous load against it execute `$ npm run multiload`.

-## If you don't have an AppOptics account
+## if you don't have an AppOptics account

 Get a free [dev edition](https://www.appoptics.com/free-apm-software) account to view the data in real time.
 That's a free account limited to development